deepset-ai/haystack/rfcs/README.md

 ## The RFC lifecycle

-Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the Haystack repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.
+Once an RFC becomes active, then authors may implement it and submit the feature as one or more pull requests to the Haystack repo.
+Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it if the implementation reflects the contents of the RFC.

 Furthermore, the fact that a given RFC has been accepted and is 'active' implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.